rdh59320/BLGE/README.md

 * This package is **only configured for Ubuntu 22.04 Jammy Jellyfish, 24.04 Noble Numbat, Pop!OS 22.04 and Zorin OS 17.2**.
 Some other Ubuntu-based-distros may run the programm but beware of depency conflicts which can occur.
 You never know unless you have a complete understanding of what you are doing !
 * Let's take into account that this package is **STILL EXPERIMENTAL** as told before and **YOU ARE RESPONSIBLE for ANY ISSUE** that could happen during its execution!!!
 * It remains **impossible for me to connect to the XBox server** but that **does not prevent you to play online multiplayer mode** with a great gaming experience (Maybe the same reasons that **CaptureAge** is **not working on Linux** just like Arkanosis said on https://aoe2.arkanosis.net/linux/#how_do_i_use_capture_age_on_linux , you should have a look !) .
-* **YOU MUST OWN THE GAME ON STEAM TO RUN THIS PACKAGE, DON'T EVER USE A HACKED VERSION** Let's keep in mind that some games on Steam are free to play but also money could be useful for Valve to maintain Steam Proton for exemple and video games studios to pay their employees.
-If you are not willing to pay even a copper to play, maybe you should look after something which is already free instead ! **Cracked version aren't so innocent** that it could seem to since in these world only a few people are really ready to spent time and mind ressources to help others for free !!!
+* **YOU MUST OWN THE GAME ON STEAM TO RUN THIS PACKAGE, DON'T EVER USE A HACKED VERSION** Let's keep in mind that some games on Steam are free to play but also money could be useful for Valve to maintain Steam Proton for example and video games studios to pay their employees.
+If you are not willing to pay even a copper to play, maybe you should look after something which is already free instead ! **Hacked versions aren't so innocent** that it could seem to since in these world only a few people are really ready to spent time and mind resources to help others for free !!!
 Too Bad !!!

 * **Unfortunately, some games remain totally impractical even with a good compatibility tool !!!*** This is the case of **PUBG: Battlegrounds** on Steam for example (Fortnite is also unplayable due to the same software).
 Please have a look on [Proton Database](https://www.protondb.com/) to be sure before installing the game (else it won't be able to start anyway).
 You can check [here](https://www.protondb.com/explore?sort=fixWanted) the games that are borked.
 I found some hacking tricks on Kali Linux forums to prepare your linux kernel to be compatible with those anti-cheat softwares but the process is very long, complex and causes many security breaches in the kernel !!!
 Else you won't be able to update the linux-kernel on your system anymore or you will have to make the same process on the new one and it takes a lot of time that is why I strongly not recommend it !